praveek/launch.en/help/release-notes/current.md

 ### Bug Fixes

-* The republish library feature would sometimes not purge the Launch asset on Akamai properly and allow for the republished library to be served.
+* The republish library feature would sometimes not purge the Launch asset on Akamai properly and result in the original library still being served.

 ### Features